At SANE we receive many calls from people concerned that a loved one may be displaying symptoms of borderline personality disorder (BPD).

 This often leads to searching for information online, and in some cases an assumption is made that a loved one has BPD.

-BPD is a complex mental illness which can be difficult to diagnose.
+BPD is a complex mental health issue which can be difficult to diagnose.
 There are nine criteria for BPD and to be diagnosed, an individual needs to meet at least five.
 Two people can meet criteria for BPD that barely overlap yet receive the same diagnosis.
-In fact, there are at least 151 different symptom combinations, which means people with BPD can behave quite differently to each other.
+This means that people with BPD can behave quite differently to each other.

-Another complication with diagnosing BPD is that its symptoms can appear similar to those of other mental illnesses.
+Another complication with diagnosing BPD is that its symptoms can appear similar to those of other mental health issues.
 A thorough, professional assessment needs to be completed to ensure the correct diagnosis is made.

 Another important factor to consider is the range of human emotion and traits.
 Someone can have difficulties with abandonment, anger and self-harm without having a diagnosis of BPD.